-- Selecting the loopback type using the MODE and SEL pushbuttons on the H2TU-C front panel or the manual loopback (LBK) pushbutton on the H2TU-R - Selecting the loopback type from the Monitor menu when connected to the craft port of the H2TU-C or H2TU-R - Entering the loopback code into the test equipment connected to the H2TU-C or H2TU-R.
+- Selecting the loopback type from the Monitor menu when connected to the craft port of the H2TU-C or H2TU-R - Entering the loopback code into the test equipment connected to the H2TU-C or H2TU-R

-Figure 28.
+Figure 29.
 Loopback Summary

-HiGain supports multiple loopbacks, but a single loopback is the preferred method.
+HiGain HDSL2 supports multiple loopbacks, but a single loopback is the preferred method.